neverRare/stick-docs/features.md

 ## Case-convention insensitive

-An identifier would interchange between `snake_case` or `camelCase`, this would only work when it starts with a lowercase character.
+Borrowed from Nim, an identifier would interchange between `snake_case` or `camelCase`, this would only work when it starts with a lowercase character.
 This might break with abbreviation so we would treat it as a single word instead.
 For example, `parse_json` or `parseJson` but not `parseJSON`.

 ## Very narrowed types